thomash-acinq/bolts/12-offer-encoding.md

 payer key, and encode a 128-bit tweak here.
 The payer_key would be derived by tweaking the base key with SHA256(payer_base_pubkey || tweak).

+`payer_note` allows you to compliment, taunt, or otherwise engrave graffiti into the invoice for all to see.

 Users can give a tip (or obscure the amount sent) by specifying an `amount` in their invoice request, even though the offer specifies an `amount`.
 Obviously this will only be accepted by the recipient if